benburrill/asteroidal-lander/README.rst

 opposite to the velocity and firing the main engine will allow you to cancel out the orbital velocity and land.

-Good luck, keep an eye on your fuel level, and try not to crash.
+Good luck, keep an eye on your fuel level (upper left), and try not to crash.
 This isn't some dinky little landing module, it's a massive colony ship!

 Development
 -----------